oda-hub/hugo-odahub/content/docs/guide-development.md

 One way to create them in ODA is to build **jupyter notebook**.

-## Guide to a simple ODA Jupyter Notebook workflow
+## Simple ODA Jupyter Notebook to a workflow

 * write your notebook, and make sure it runs from top to bottom